MicrosoftDocs/visualstudio-docs/mac/tutorial-aspnetcore-vsmac.md

 # Tutorial: Getting started with ASP.NET Core in Visual Studio for Mac

-In this tutorial, you'll create an ASP.NET Core web app that uses data, and deploy it to Azure.
-This tutorial consists of the following steps:

-This tutorial consists of two parts; Creating your own ASP.NET Core web application and Extending an existing ASP.NET Core web application.
+This tutorial consists of two parts; [Creating your own ASP.NET Core web application](#building-your-first-aspnet-core-web-application-in-visual-studio-for-mac) and [Extending an existing ASP.NET Core web application](#extending-an-existing-aspnet-core-web-application).
 The Extending an existing ASP.NET Core web application we will use the [eShopOnWeb reference app](https://github.com/dotnet-architecture/eShopOnWeb).

 ## Before you begin